Generalized Orthogonal Matching Pursuit: Introduction

 \section{Introduction}

-As a paradigm to acquire sparse signals at a rate significantly below Nyquist rate, compressive sensing has received much attention in recent years \cite{malioutov2005sparse, needell2010signal, giryes2010rip, qian1994signal, mallat1993matching, xu2009breaking, model2006signal, sarvotham2006compressed, friedman1981projection, cevher2008distributed, tropp2007signal, candes2005decoding,donoho2006sparse, candes2006robust, candes2007sparsity, candes2008restricted, baraniuk2008simple}.
-The goal of compressive sensing is to recover the sparse vector using small number of linearly transformed measurements.
+As a paradigm to acquire sparse signals at a rate significantly below Nyquist rate, compressive sensing has attracted much attention in recent years \cite{donoho2001uncertainty,donoho2006sparse,candes2005decoding,candes2006robust, candes2007sparsity, candes2008restricted,davenport2010analysis,tropp2007signal,baraniuk2008simple,raginsky2010compressed,wang2011exact,gao2011compressive,khajehnejad2011sparse}.
+The goal of compressive sensing is to recover the sparse vector using a small number of linearly transformed measurements.
 The process of acquiring compressed measurements is referred to as {\it sensing} while that of recovering the original sparse signals from compressed measurements is called {\it reconstruction}.
 In the sensing operation, $K$-sparse signal vector $\mathbf{x}$, i.e., $n$-dimensional vector having at most $K$ non-zero elements, is transformed into $m$-dimensional measurements $\mathbf{y}$ via a matrix multiplication with $\mathbf{\Phi}$.
-This process is expressed as
+The measurement is expressed as

-Since $n > m$ for most of the compressive sensing scenarios, the system in (\ref{eq:modl}) can be classified as an underdetermined system having more unknowns than observations, and hence, it is in general impossible to obtain an accurate reconstruction of the original input $\mathbf{x}$ using conventional ``inverse" transform of $\mathbf{\Phi}$.
-Whereas, with a prior information on the signal sparsity and a condition imposed on $\mathbf{\Phi}$, $\mathbf{x}$ can be reconstructed by solving the ${\ell_1}$-minimization problem \cite{candes2008restricted}:
+Since $n > m$ for most of the compressive sensing scenarios, the system in (\ref{eq:modl}) can be classified as an underdetermined system having more unknowns than observations.
+Clearly, it is in general impossible to obtain an accurate reconstruction of the original input $\mathbf{x}$ using conventional ``inverse" transform of $\mathbf{\Phi}$.
+Whereas, it is now well known that with a prior information on the signal sparsity and a condition imposed on $\mathbf{\Phi}$, $\mathbf{x}$ can be reconstructed by solving the ${\ell_1}$-minimization problem \cite{candes2008restricted}:

-A widely used condition of $\mathbf{\Phi}$ ensuring the exact recovery of $\mathbf{x}$ is called \textit{restricted isometric property} (RIP) \cite{candes2005decoding}.
+A widely used condition of $\mathbf{\Phi}$ ensuring the exact recovery of $\mathbf{x}$ is called \textit{restricted isometry property} (RIP) \cite{candes2005decoding}.
 A sensing matrix $\mathbf{\Phi}$ is said to satisfy the RIP of order $K$ if there exists a constant $\delta \in (0,1)$ such that